 Tested on animals:No

-For $36, you should expect more than what you get from Neo-Cleanse Exfoliating Skin Cleanser.
 This gel-textured, low-foam cleanser contains a high amount of the alkaline ingredient sodium hydroxide.
-At this concentration, sodium hydroxide has a strong potential to irritate, which can leave skin feeling tight and dry (i.e., that “stripped” feeling).
-Over time, this type of cleanser can trigger the follicle to produce even more oil (and thus exacerbate breakouts).
-See More Info for the relationship between irritation and increased oil production.
+At this concentration, sodium hydroxide has a strong potential to aggravate skin, which can leave skin feeling tight and dry (i.e., that “stripped” feeling).
+Over time, this type of cleanser can make oily skin even oiler (see More Info for details).

 There’s also the added risk of getting these ingredients in your eyes when they’re present in a cleanser, which is especially true for this formula given its high amount of sodium hydroxide.
 The tight, dry feeling this cleanser leaves (the result of its harsh nature) is probably what is mistaken for exfoliation, but in fact, all that’s removed are lipids and other substances that help keep your skin healthy.